webyrd/mediKanren/medikanren2/dbk/README.md

 ## TODO

+* check local satisfiability before branching
+  * to allow transitive closures to terminate on acyclic data

+* implement checkpointing to avoid losing work with a long materialization process

 * `explain` for extracting the database subset needed to reproduce a query's results
   * with each result, run an instrumented query to record supporting facts
   * there may be redundancy (one result could be computed in multiple ways)